Raiddean/Heritage-vn/README.md

 # Heritage-vn

-Make sure that you've extracted all music files inside the music & sounds folder to the main game folder directory
+Replace the music & sounds folder with this folder (https://mega.nz/#!uGADjC6K!GSay6LVCcWagbPdTUaj-ptm2Wuxc9fPuSAi3oOgJxQY) then extract it into the main directory